-This video is sponsored by the National Citizen’s Service (NCS), who asked him to talk about something that makes him feel unstoppable.
+This video is sponsored by the National Citizen Service (NCS), who asked him to talk about something that makes him feel unstoppable.
 His choice was living on his own.
-The talk begins wholly positive, talking about the independence it gives you and similar points.
+The talk begins with the positive, talking about the independence it gives you and similar points.
 He then goes on to talk about deeper, real topics like loneliness, which is something we can all feel at times, whether on your own or in a group of people.
 This openness is what makes Mark an interesting, engaging creator.

 Huge American Haul (Ulta Beauty, Bath & BodyWorks, Glossier & Duane Reade) | Zoella

-This Round-Up is good for helping you find new and upcoming creators that post regularly, and this is one of those people.
+The Weekly Round-Up is good for helping you find new and upcoming creators that post regularly, and this is one of those people.
 This is Zoe Sugg.
 She’s only got a few subscribers, so take a look at her newest video.